City of Adelaide

 Resident workers (Local) - Individual income

-The City of Adelaide local resident workers have a higher proportion of people with high incomes ($1500 or more per week) than South Australia.
+The City of Adelaide local labour force have a higher proportion of people with high incomes ($1,750 or more per week) than South Australia.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

 Income statistics in City of Adelaide, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of City of Adelaide.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |City of Adelaide||2016|

 |$400 - $499||472||5.1||5.8||3105|